 The third time that Vietnam is back in my mind was when I started visiting our Microfinance Branch in Palawan.
 Everybody seemed to suggest to give their food a try, saying it can only be found there.
 It is called CHAO LONG.
 As a foodie, I checked its history and found out that this dish was Vietnamese-influenced.
 The reason?
 Vietnamese refugees, during the war, ended up staying in Palawan and introduced their food to the local people.

 Yet, it was only until 2015 that I finally met a Vietnamese person, a volunteer worker in our company, sent by one of our funding partner based in the US.
 And I find it exciting that there is someone I meet who's from this country.

 Together with my three other colleagues we visited Vietnam in June of 2018.
-Kendy, Omin and Michelle was with me during this trip.
+Kendy, Omin and Michelle were with me during this trip.
 Since there was no direct flight to Ho Chi Minh from Cebu (or was there?), we opted for Manila to Ho Chi Minh for our flight via a promo fare from Air Asia.

 We were excited.
 It was my first time to go with others on a trip as I usually go solo.
 I felt like a mother with little chicks in tow.
 I have this feeling that I'm responsible for them since I was the one who influenced them to join in the first place, LOL! :D

 Vietnam is almost like the Philippines but also different.
 We arrived at around 1:00AM, as most promo fares are at night.
 We were so tired and wanted to sleep right away.
 We took a taxi to our Airbnb accommodation with the help of the Airport taxi assistance service.
 Since I am with three more lives, I decided to play safe all the time.
 Even while at the taxi, we noticed how part of the highway was so like parts of Manila too.